MinnPost/minnpost-swlrt-demographics/README.md

-# Minnpost Green Line Demographics
+# Minnpost SWLRT Demographics

-Exploration of the new Green Line
+Exploration of the Southwest Light Rail (Green Line Extension).
+Note that at current time, these are still just proposed stops and routes.

 You can see this project in action at *published story link goes here*.